-Finding people who bend easily and don’t get hung-up when they are asked to do task without understanding the full picture is isn’t easy.
+Finding people who bend easily and don’t get hung-up when they are asked to do a task without understanding the full picture isn’t easy.

 Your interview questions should help identify people who can work well without knowing the entire stack of requirements up front.
 Find people who can figure it out.
 People who are creative thinkers.